nerdschoolbergen/build-and-deploy/exercise-3/README.md

 Linting is just to verify that our code follows certain best practices and code conventions.
 We use the tool _[ESLint](https://eslint.org/)_ to do this for us.
 ESLint statistically analyzes your code to quickly find problems.

 :pencil2: Run `npm run lint` in your terminal to run ESLint.
 The command should take a few seconds, then exit without errors.

-:pencil2: Open `src/PosterCard.jsx` and comment out line 38 (`classes: PropTypes.object.isRequired,`) and run `lint` again.
+:pencil2: Open `src/PosterCard.jsx` and comment out line 38 (`posterUrl: PropTypes.object.isRequired,`) and run `lint` again.
 It should now fail with one error:

 ```text
 20:23  error  'classes' is missing in props validation  react/prop-types